 Optical density to bacterial concentration calibration

 In order to associate optical density with microbial concentration, bacterial cultures grown in LB were diluted (with LB) to an optical density (OD590) of 1.0 using a benchtop photometer (Biochrom, Cambridge, UK).
 The cultures were then serially diluted upto 1:1010 and 100µL were spread onto LB agar plates and incubated overnight in 37°C. Each dilution was plated 3 times for replicates.
-After incubation, colonies were counted and calibration curves were plotted against bacterial concentrations for each bacterium of a 1.0 OD liquid culture was calculated to be ~108 CFUs/ml in E. coli and B. subtilis and ~109 CFUs/ml in P. aeruginosa.Preparation of L- tryptophan solution
+After incubation, colonies were counted and calibration curves were plotted against bacterial concentrations for each bacterium (E. coli, B. subtilis and P. aeruginosa).

+Sample preparation for lab-grown bacteria

+Fresh bacterial culture were washed by centrifugation for 10 minutes at 4991 g (Heraeus Primo R, Thermo Scientific, Waltham, MA, USA) and the bacterial pellet was re-suspended in 15 ml of distilled HPLC-grade water.
+This washing stage was repeated 3 times, and the final pellet was re-suspended in distilled HPLC-grade water to the volume necessary to reach the required bacterial concentration based on the calibration curves.
+The actual number of CFU was confirmed by plating 10-fold serial dilutions on agar plates.

+Preparation of L- tryptophan solution

 A stock solution of 107 ppb was prepared by dissolving 1 g of L-tryptophan powder (CAS number 73-22-3) into 100 ml of HPLC-grade water at 80±10°C using an electric stirrer and hot-plate (Freed Electric, Haifa, Israel).
 The tryptophan stock solution was serially diluted to prepare a series of concentrations: 1, 2, 3, 5 and 10 ppb.